What to ask for.

 caseledger-verify --json /path/to/Recording.evidencebundle

-Verification proves the files in the bundle match the signed evidence package and have not changed since signing.
-It does not prove that the screen content itself is true, complete, or automatically admissible in court.
+Verification proves the files in the bundle match the signed local evidence package and have not changed since signing.
+It does not prove that the screen content itself is true, complete, or admissible.
+Case Ledger does not guarantee admissibility.

 Verification runs locally.
 The verifier does not upload the recording, manifest, audit log, or evidence metadata.